openSUSE/suse-module-tools/README.md

    commands called by weak-modules2.
 Equivalent to --debug.
  * WM2_LOGFILE: redirect the output to the given file.

+## Kernel scriptlet files

+The kernel-rpm-script, kernel-kmp-script, kernel-inkmp-script, and kernel-cert-script are used internally by kernel packages.

+### Capturing log output from kernel scripts

+ * KERNEL_PACKAGE_SCRIPT_DEBUG when non-empty enables some extra output to kernel log.

 ## Kernel-specific sysctl settings

 This package installs the file `50-kernel-uname_r.conf` which makes sure